NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 Everyday Moments That Matter

-1. Helping a Stranger: Share a small kind act and how it felt to do it.
+1. Helping a Stranger: Share a small kind act and why it mattered.

-2. Sharing Lunch with Someone Sitting Alone: Describe how you helped someone feel welcome.
+2. Sharing Lunch with Someone Sitting Alone: Describe helping someone feel welcome.

-3. Cleaning Without Being Asked: Talk about how small actions show responsibility.
+3. Cleaning Without Being Asked: Explain how small actions can show responsibility.

 4. Standing by Your Values: Explain how you stayed true to what matters to you.

-5. Doing the Right Thing Without Praise: Share why you do good even when no one’s watching.
+5. Doing the Right Thing Without Praise: Share why you act responsibly even without recognition.

 Conclusion